Kitware/LidarView/LVCore/Documentation/LidarView_Developer_Guide.md

     `cd <work-directory>`

-    `git clone <git url to LidarView repository> LidarView-source`
+    `git clone <git url to LidarView repository> --recursive LidarView-source`

     * you will have to know the path to this directory for step 6.
     * moving this directoy in the future will break all build environnements that were using it (you will have to redo steps 6. and 7.)

-2. clone the submodule that is used to provide the Superbuild:

-    `cd LidarView-source`

-    `git submodule update --init Superbuild/common-superbuild`

-    * this command must be executed inside the previously cloned repository

-3. create a new directory to store the build.
+2. create a new directory to store the build.

     `mkdir C:\LidarView-build`